 According to the Act on the Ice Classes of Ships and Icebreaker Assistance (1121/2005), the FTIA is responsible for the availability of icebreaker assistance in Finnish waters when the ice conditions so require.
-Assistance is provided in all class 1 approach channels with a minimum depth of 8 metres leading to a winter port designated by the FTIA and in other destinations specified by the FTIA.
-Assistance in port areas is the responsibility of the ports in question.
+Assistance is provided in all class 1 approach channels with a design depth of 8 metres leading to a winter port designated by the FTIA and in other destinations specified by the FTIA.

 The FTIA is also responsible for the availability of icebreaker assistance outside Finnish waters, if assistance is necessary to safeguard Finnish foreign trade or is based on a cooperative agreement concluded with another state.